microsoft/AzureTRE/docs/tre-admins/setup-instructions/cicd-pre-deployment-steps.md

 # Pre-deployment steps

-!!! info
-    See [Environment variables](../environment-variables.md) for full details of the deployment related variables.

 ## Setup Github Environment

 The workflows are using Github environment to source its environment variables.
 Follow [this guide](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment) to define it in your github repository and provide it as an input for the workflows.